oracle/graal/truffle/docs/OnStackReplacement.md

 A subtle difference with bytecode OSR is that the OSR execution continues past the end of the loop until the end of the call target.
 Thus, execution does not need to continue in the interpreter once execution returns from OSR; the result can simply be forwarded to the caller.

+The `interpreterState` parameter to `tryOSR` can contain any additional interpreter state required for execution.
+This state is passed to `executeOSR` and can be used to resume execution.
+For example, if an interpreter uses a data pointer to manage reads/writes, and it is unique for each `target`, this pointer can be passed in `interpreterState`.
+It will be visible to the compiler and used in partial evaluation.

+The `beforeTransfer` parameter to `tryOSR` is an optional callback which will be invoked before performing OSR.
+Since `tryOSR` may or may not perform OSR, this parameter is a way to perform any actions before transferring to OSR code.
+For example, a language may pass a callback to send an instrumentation event before jumping to OSR code.

 The `BytecodeOSRNode` interface also contains a few hook methods whose default implementations can be overridden:

 - `copyIntoOSRFrame(osrFrame, parentFrame, target)` and `restoreParentFrame(osrFrame, parentFrame)`: Reusing the interpreted `Frame` inside OSR code is not optimal, because it escapes the OSR call target and prevents scalar replacement (for background on scalar replacement, see [this paper](https://dl.acm.org/doi/10.1145/2581122.2544157)).
 When possible, Truffle will use `copyIntoOSRFrame` to copy the interpreted state (`parentFrame`) into the OSR `Frame` (`osrFrame`), and `restoreParentFrame` to copy state back into the parent `Frame` afterwards.
 By default, both hooks copy each slot between the source and destination frames, but this can be overridden for finer control (e.g., to only copy over live variables).
 If overridden, these methods should be written carefully to support scalar replacement.
-- `prepareOSR()`: This hook gets called before compiling an OSR target.
+- `prepareOSR(target)`: This hook gets called before compiling an OSR target.
 It can be used to force any initialization to happen before compilation.
-For example, if a field can only be initialized in the interpreter, `prepareOSR()` can ensure it is initialized, so that OSR code does not deoptimize when trying to access it.
+For example, if a field can only be initialized in the interpreter, `prepareOSR` can ensure it is initialized, so that OSR code does not deoptimize when trying to access it.

 Bytecode-based OSR can be tricky to implement.
 Some debugging tips:

 - Ensure that the metadata field is marked `@CompilationFinal`.
 - If a `Frame` with a given `FrameDescriptor` has been materialized before, Truffle will reuse the interpreter `Frame` instead of copying (if copying is used, any existing materialized `Frame` could get out of sync with the OSR `Frame`).
-- It is helpful to trace compilation and deoptimization logs to identify any initialization work which could be done in `prepareOSR()`.
+- It is helpful to trace compilation and deoptimization logs to identify any initialization work which could be done in `prepareOSR`.
 - Inspecting the compiled OSR targets in IGV can be useful to ensure the copying hooks interact well with partial evaluation.

 See the `BytecodeOSRNode` [javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/nodes/BytecodeOSRNode.html) for more details.